jkstill/lob-handling/performance/README.md

 Prepare the data:

-* create/insert-photo.sh
+* create/insert-photos.sh
-** this creates 1000 rows with a picture of a cat in each row
+** this creates 400 rows with pictures of animals
 * dunldr.sh
 ** this creates the data file for sqlldr